Info chief under fire for raid to find Sun Matt Hancock scoop whistleblower - Press Gazette

 Concerns have been raised over the protection of whistleblowers and journalistic sources after the Information Commissioner raided two homes in the south of England to find the security officials who may have leaked CCTV images from Matt Hancock’s office to The Sun.

-The pictures prompted Hancock’s resignation because they showed him privately breaching social distancing rules while public promoting a very different narrative.
+The pictures prompted Hancock’s resignation because they showed him privately breaching social distancing rules while publicly promoting a very different narrative.

 The ICO is investigating a potential breach of Section 170 of the Data Protection Act 2018 which says it is an offence to obtain or disclose personal data without the consent of the controller.